 There was a range of equipment and medicines for use in medical emergencies and these were in line with national guidance.
 Staff had undertaken appropriate training.
-Medicines and equipment were stored appropriately, accessible However regularly checks of the oxygen were not in place.
-When we checked the oxygen cylinder it was empty as it had been left in the open position when last tested.
+Medicines and equipment were stored appropriately,

 The practice had undertaken a risk assessment in relation to the Control of Substances Hazardous to Health 2002 (COSHH) regulations.